pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             device_id=torch.cuda.current_device(),
             sharding_strategy=ShardingStrategy.SHARD_GRAD_OP # FULL_SHARD)

-This will reduce the communication in FSDP with the trade off a higher memory footprint.
+This will reduce the communication overhead in FSDP since model paramaters are duplicated rather than communicated, with the trade off of a higher memory footprint.

-Backward Preftech
+Backward Prefetch
 --------------
-The other feature added to the FSDP in PyTorch 1.12 release.
-This can speedup the training in trade of with higher memory consumption.
-It can be in the FSDP wrapper in 2.4 as follows:
+Backward prefetch setting controls the timing of when the next FSDP unit's parameters should be requested.
+By setting it to BACKWARD_PRE, the next FSDP's unit params can begin to be requested and arrive sooner, which can speedup the training speed in exchange for slightly higher memory consumption.
+It can be utilized in the FSDP wrapper in 2.4 as follows:

 .. code-block:: python